ManuelBulos/GraphQLGen/README.md

 Download your schemas with 'update_schemas.command' file
 ------
+This script just helps automating the process of running two apollo client commands on the terminal.
+**It's not required for the app to work.**

 1. To use this script **make sure you have the apollo package installed** `npm install -g apollo`

 2. Update the endpoint variable inside the file

 3. Double click it to download both the schema.json and the schema.graphql file

-This script helps automate the process of running two apollo client commands on the terminal, it's independent from the app.

 Issues
 ------